uml-robotics/flexbe_practice/README.md

 # flexbe_practice
-A repository for learning how to control simulater and real robots using the behavior enginer FlexBe.
+A repository for learning how to control simulater and real robots using the behavior engine FlexBe.
 Users should fork this repository and complete the practice instructions.

 ## Resources:
 http://wiki.ros.org/flexbe